madcock/PixelPins/README.md

 - Available at the [Pinball Wrestling](https://pinballwrestling.com/) booth at [The Northwest Pinball & Arcade Show](https://www.nwpinballshow.com/)

 ## Can I update it myself :question:
-- Yes, you can put whatever text you want on them, but only the Windows and Linux tools can put custom animations (back) on the PixelPin.
+- Yes, you can put whatever message text you want on them, but only the Windows and Linux tools can put custom animations (back) on the PixelPin.
-  - `TODO: provide links to all customanimations`
+  - `TODO: provide download links to all custom animations`
 - Android apps (easy)
   - There are two Android apps for loading custom text via Bluetooth, but they cannot load custom animations.
   - `TODO: provide link to instructions and download link for official Chinese app`
   - `TODO: provide link to instructions and download link for open source English app`
-- Windows application (advanced)
+- Windows applications (advanced)
-  - This tool can load any type of supported content on the PixelPin, but it's also not translated well, and a bit buggy.
+  - These tools can load any type of supported content on the PixelPin, but are not translated well, and a bit buggy.
+  - `TODO: provide link to instructions and download link for official Chinese app #1`
-  - `TODO: provide link to instructions and download link for official Chinese app`
+  - `TODO: provide link to instructions and download link for official Chinese app #2`
 - Linux tools (expert)
   - Open source command line tools exist as well.
 Links are provided below, but only recommended if you want to take on a project, similar to a moderately difficult Raspberry Pi project.
 (A Pi can definitely be used to update the PixelPins.)
   - `TODO: provide link to repos for the Linux utils and info`